Tech Employees Guide to Cash Acquisition Tax Implications

 Don’t just assume that any money you get out of the acquisition automatically has the taxes taken out like your normal paychecks do.
 Even if your company does do some withholding, chances are it won’t be enough, and you’ll still owe extra.

-Using last year’s tax return, your most recent pay stub, and the details of how much you’ll get out of the acquisition, work with a tax professional to figure out how much you’ll owe, and whether or not you need to pay ahead with an estimated tax payment.
+Using last year’s tax return, your most recent pay stub, and the details of how much you’ll get out of the acquisition, work with a tax professional to estimate whether you need to make an advance payment to avoid penalties.

 Look for Ways to Lower Your Tax Implications